yogeshrnaik/projects/tic_tac_toe/design.md

   - This should be developed as a plugin so that we can use console display or GUI based display

 - Communication between players - This needs to be near-real time
+  - This can be via Socket or web-based API communication

 ## Game flow
-There are two components to Tic Tac Toe game.
+There are three components to Tic Tac Toe game.
 - Server
 - Client 1 representing player 1
 - Client 2 representing player 2